Specialist in Cancer, Incontinence & Robotic Surgery

 Dr Chin graduated from the National University of Singapore (NUS) in 1986.
 In 1991, he passed the surgery fellowship exams at the Royal Colleges of Surgeons of Glasgow (FRCSG), Edinburgh (FRCSE) as well as the Masters of Medicine (MMed) degree from NUS.
 His subspecialty training was at Bristol Urological Institute (BUI) in the United Kingdom (1996-1997), where he majored in oncology, incontinence and urodynamics.

 Dr Chin is renowned for his surgical expertise in urinary cancers, i.e. kidney, bladder, prostate and testis.
 He is accredited to perform laparoscopic and robotic surgery.
 He did his Robotic Urology residency program in 2005 at University of California, Irvine in the USA.
-He is now a proctor for robotic surgery and is the first urologist in Singapore to be conversant with all 3 generations of the da Vinci robot (viz.
-Standard, Si and Xi model).
+He is now a proctor for robotic surgery and is the first urologist in Singapore who is conversant with all 3 da Vinci robotic systems (viz.
+Standard, Si and Xi).

 a) Cancer & Robotic Surgery

 i) Prostate cancer: Dr Chin has been doing robotic prostatectomy since 2005.
 His experience now spans more than 600 robotic prostatectomies.
 His usual surgery time is 2 hours, the fastest being 1 hr 30 mins.
-The largest cancerous prostate he has removed is 120 gm.
+The largest cancerous prostate he has removed is 120 gm, while the youngest patient he has operated on is 47 years old.

 ii) Kidney cancer: He is conversant with open, laparoscopic and robotic methods.
 He did the first robotic partial nephrectomy in 2005 and has since done more than 30 cases without any case converted to open.
 His average surgery time is 3 hours, and the largest kidney tumour he has removed is 6 cm.